-A standard heat law is that; heat is transferred from a region of its high concentration to region of low concentration.
-An example is a heat moving from the end of a metal rod in a fire to its other cooler end.
-As a result, the heat energy required to maintain the temperature at the hotter end include the energy “leaked” to the other end.
-Again, the higher the temperature difference between the two points the faster the heat loss to the surrounding.
+To understand how this works, let’s talk about how heat moves from one area to another.
+Heat is transferred from a region of high concentration to a region of low concentration.
+As a result, the heat energy required to maintain the temperature at the hotter region includes the energy “leaked” to the other end.
+The higher the temperature difference between the two points, the faster the heat loss to the surrounding area.

-It is the ultimate solution to home heating problems.
+If you want the ideal solution for energy efficiency, opt for a programmable thermostat.
 After a few days of routine adjustment, the programmable thermostat will begin doing the work for you.
 Studies show that those who let it do the job for them save more than thermostat micromanagers.